 If you would prefer to simply walk around the Park, look out for the historic ice house, which served Bedale Hall when it was a private house and can be seen among the trees at the edge of the park (Please note it is on private land and is not accessible to the public).

 Many people follow the footpath around the edge of the park enjoying the fine views of Bedale Hall and St Gregory's Church.
 For those that fancy a slightly longer walk, a tree-lined path leads from the south-west edge of the park for half a mile along the edge of the adjacent golf course.

-If you would like to use the Park to stage an public event or for private or commercial use please contact the Council.
+If you would like to use the Park to stage a public event - or for private or commercial use - please contact the Council.

 Beckside & Harbour